scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 As the first step of restart phase, all memory areas of the process are restored.
 Next, the user threads are recreated.
-The plugins then receive the restart notification and restore their underlying resources, translation tables etc.  Finally, the checkpoint thread un-quiesces the user threads and the user threads resume executing application code.
+The plugins then receive the restart notification and restore their underlying resources, translation tables, etc.  Finally, the checkpoint thread "un-quiesces" the user threads and the user threads resume executing application code.